 Although it’s one of the largest gaming technology companies globally, Playtech has a minimal US market share.

-Currently, US players can find some Playtech slots at BetMGM Casino and smaller New Jersey online casinos, like Bet365 Casino.
+Currently, US players can find some Playtech real money slots at BetMGM Casino and smaller New Jersey online casinos, like Bet365 Casino.
 Titles include the popular buffalo-themed Buffalo Blitz, White King, and Great Blue.

 Unfortunately, some of Playtech’s most popular slots, including Ugga Bugga and the Age of the Gods series, are missing in action.